 - The employer or union did something prohibited by section 47 of the Act.

 - The worker did something protected by section 48 of the Act.

-The Act says the burden of proof is on the employer to prove prohibited action didn’t take place.
-In other words, once a worker provides enough information to establish a legal case of prohibited action, it’s up to the employer to prove otherwise.
+The Act says the burden of proof is on the employer or union to prove prohibited action didn’t take place.
+In other words, once a worker provides enough information to establish a legal case of prohibited action, it’s up to the employer or union to prove otherwise.

 Our lawyers look at the information provided by the worker and assess whether it’s enough to meet the three criteria.
 If so, they may issue orders to remedy the situation.
 Whether a complaint is dismissed or not, we provide a written decision in each case.